andrew/ultimate-awesome/README.md

 - [awesome-meetup](https://github.com/SerCeMan/awesome-meetup) - A curated list of awesome meetups around the globe.
 - [BotList](https://github.com/ShivangKakkar/BotList) - Https://t.me/StarkBots.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
+- [Awesome-LLMSecOps](https://github.com/wearetyomsmnv/Awesome-LLMSecOps) - LLM | Security | Operations in one GitHub repo with good links and pictures.
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.